 The resources, faculty, facilities, and events at the UofL School of Music offer exceptional opportunities for a thorough education in the fields of music composition and theory, as well as unique opportunities to hear and study a broad range of musical styles.
-Degrees in theory and composition are available at the graduate and undergraduate levels.
-A core curriculum emphasizes twentieth-century as well as traditional tonal materials, with numerous classes in analysis, counterpoint, orchestration, and special seminar topics.
+Degrees in theory and composition are available at both the graduate and undergraduate levels.
+A core curriculum emphasizes recent compositional techniques as well as traditional tonal materials, with numerous classes in analysis, counterpoint, orchestration, and special seminar topics.